-It is both creamy and comforting while being light and refreshingly crisp, and the puree can be served hot, or at room temperature weather depending.
+This recipe is both creamy and comforting while being light and refreshingly crisp.
+The puree can be served hot, or at room temperature weather depending.
 It's also lovely for summer entertaining in that the salsa and puree can be made the day ahead.
 Simply bring the puree to room temp or heat up, and then right before serving, sear up the protein of choice (see below) and you're done.

 This recipe serves 4 generously